26 reasons why you should belong to to Conwy Beekeepers Ltd, a non profit Company Limited by Guarantee.

-- Seven evening lecture meetings, at Craig y Don Community Centre, Llandudno, on the last Tuesday of the month from September to April.
+- Six evening meetings, at Craig y Don Community Centre, Llandudno, last Tuesday of the month September to March.
 Free refreshments.

 - Membership of the Welsh Beekeepers’ Association (WBKA).